-Based on unflagged chemical composition and age, we find 62.5% young low-alpha stars, 8.8% young high-alpha stars, 26.9% old stars, and 1.8% stars with [Fe/H] < -1.
+- Based on stars with reliable chemical composition and age, we find 62.5% young low-alpha stars, 8.8% young high-alpha stars, 26.9% old stars, and 1.8% stars with [Fe/H] < -1.
 Based on kinematics, we find 4% halo stars.

 - For ease of use, this release referred to as GALAH+ DR3 presents data from multiple programs as a single catalogue.
 It includes observations from:

-For all targets in DR3, we provide:
+For all the stars, we provide:

-- Heliocentric radial velocities
+- Barycentric radial velocities

 - Stellar parameters (effective temperature, surface gravity, iron abundance, microturbulence, broadening)